 3. Official Transcripts

 6. Application Form

 7. Application Fee, ($0.00 Free)

-Submit an elctronic portfolio (PDF file format less than 20mb in size) through our on-line application portal.
+Submit an electronic portfolio (PDF file format less than 20mb in size) through our online application portal.
 Alternatively, you may send a printed hardcopy.
-General format of your portfolio to be 8.5" x 11" (potrait or landscape orientation) with approximately 20 pages in reverse chronological order.
+The general format of your portfolio to be 8.5" x 11" (portrait or landscape orientation) with approximately 20 pages in reverse chronological order.
 However, the portfolio can be any size you wish and include as many or few pages as you think appropriate, as well as the best way to organize the sequence of projects.
 Your name should be included on either the front or back cover of the portfolio.

 While we would like to encourage you to ask us as many questions as you’d like with regards to your application, we cannot review your portfolio before it is submitted to us.
 Portfolios for the MPS degree program are optional and their contents need not necessarily display drafting and design skills.
 Please read the online application instructions for more information about portfolio requirements.
 NOTE: Portfolios are not required for the MSRED program.

 Three letters are required from individuals acquainted with your recent academic, professional, or creative work.
 At least two letters should be from past professors who can speak directly about your performance in a class or research project.
 For the MSRED program, two letters should be from professional contacts and one from an academic contact (two academic recommendations are acceptable if you are a recent grad).
 Letters and the review form will be submitted by reviewers online.